FAQ

 Laser can be used alone in stage 1 and 2 but in stage 3 and 4 it has to be used with chemotherapy and radiotherapy(but in 80% less dose).This is due to the fact that no single treatment can remove cancer by 100%.. chemotherapy and radiotherapy are needed to cover the remaining cancer.

 Typically surgery removes 98% of tumour with mutilation and laser will remove approx 95% but without mutilation .
-This makes him in a fit state to carry out his daily activities and fight his disease.

 That is why laser is much superior.